 4. Hormonal Changes Can Impair Cognition

 The hormonal changes women experience during pregnancy and menopause can cause brain fog as well.
 During pregnancy, women’s estrogen and progesterone levels increase.
-This hormonal change can impair their cognition temporarily
+This hormonal change can cause temporary cognitive impairment.

 When menopause kicks in, a woman’s estrogen level drops.
 This results in poor concentration and forgetfulness.